Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 Many people use supplements to support healthy hair growth.
 One of the most popular supplements for those trying to grow long hair is a vitamin called Biotin.

-Two popular hair supplements I recommend to people growing out their hair is a supplement called “Hair Anew”. see my review of vegan hair supplements.
+One supplement I recommend to people growing out their hair is a supplement called “Hair Anew”.
+See my review of vegan hair supplements for more information.

 It has a good dose of biotin, as well as many other vitamins and minerals to support hair growth.
 They also contain a few extracts from plants which may have some benefit in improving hair growth and hair quality.